John Podhoretz: Other commentary

 Podhoretz often writes about popular culture, and was called the "resident pop culture expert" at National Review Online by Jonah Goldberg.
 Dennis Miller has called Podhoretz his "favorite movie reviewer."
 Podhoretz has written that "it doesn't make sense to judge pop culture by its politics."
-In 1999 a column he wrote for The New York Post, "A Conversation in Hell", which featured a conversation between Satan and Joseph P. Kennedy, Sr., was killed because of its controversial nature.
+In 1999 a column he wrote for The New York Post, "A Conversation in Hell", which featured a conversation between Satan and Joseph P. Kennedy Sr., was killed because of its controversial nature.
+Jonathan Chait has criticized Podhoretz's use of social media, accusing him of "spew[ing] forth abuse upon various adversaries, especially by lobbing spurious charges of antisemitism."

 Personal life

-Podhoretz's first marriage, to Elisabeth Marie Hickey, in 1997, ended in divorce after less than three months.
+In May 1997, Podhoretz married Republican political aide Elisabeth Marie Hickley; the couple met only three months before their marriage, and divorced another three months after their wedding.
 In 2002, he married Ayala Rae Cohen, a former co-producer for Saturday Night Live, who works for International Creative Management (ICM Partners).
 They have two daughters and a son.
-Podhoretz is related by marriage to the diplomat, lawyer and political scientist Elliott Abrams who was pardoned for crimes in connection to the Iran–Contra affair.
+Podhoretz's sister, Rachel Abrams, was married to the diplomat, lawyer, political scientist, and Iran-Contra convict Elliott Abrams.